Daisey O’Donnell Squats Down In A Pink String Bikini For Racy Snap: ‘Beach Baby’

 The matching bikini bottoms tied over her curvy hips and showcased her round booty and long, lean legs.
 Her flat tummy and impressive abs were also on display in the pic.

-She accessorized the beach look with a gold bracelet on her wrist, and a dainty chain around her neck.
-She added a bellybutton ring and open toed shoes as well.
+She accessorized the beach look with a gold bracelet on her wrist and a dainty chain around her neck.
+She added a bellybutton ring and open-toed shoes as well.

 She squatted down low in front of a plain white wall as she gave a sultry stare into the camera.
 She placed one hand on the wall for balance as the other came up to touch her shoulder.